-- Assess the risks to non-target animals when implementing shooting and trapping, record them on a map for later reference.
+- Assess the risks to non-target animals when implementing shooting and trapping.

 - Establish a benchmark of the impact of feral goats on your property.
-This will be used to measure the effectiveness of your control programs against the impacts of goats (i.e. vegetation damage).
+This will be used to measure the effectiveness of your control programs against those impacts at a later date.

-- monitor the progress and success of your control program; and
+- monitor the progress and success of your control program

 It is important to continue monitoring on an ongoing basis to detect and treat any re-infestation of your property.